justinsola/justinsola.github.io/gun_desirability.md

 ---
 ### Gun Desirability

-I developed and validated this measure in a large national survey experiment -- *Transmitting Desire* [(Sola 2021)](https://doi.org/10.1177/07311214211007179).
-As discussed in that article and later research, there are many advantages to capturing gradations of desire for guns rather than measuring past behavior (e.g. gun ownership) or asking what a participant will do (e.g. measures of intent).
-It is easy to implement via Qualtrics - see the instruction below:
+There are many advantages to capturing gradations of desire for guns rather than measuring past behavior (e.g. gun ownership) or asking what a participant will do (e.g. measures of intent).
+I developed and validated an index measure of gun desirability through a large national survey experiment: *Transmitting Desire* [(Sola 2021)](https://doi.org/10.1177/07311214211007179).
+If you use the measure, please cite it!
+Implementing in Qualtrics takes only a few minutes:

 ## Question formatting and HTML code